Tsavorite

 What should I know before buying Tsavorite jewelry?

-While Tsavorite is similar in hardness to Emerald (7.25 to 7.5 on Mohs Scale), it's crystal structure makes it much tougher and more durable.
+While Tsavorite is similar in hardness to Emerald (7.25 to 7.5 on Mohs Scale), its crystal structure makes it much tougher and more durable.
 This means, Tsavorite is less likely to crack with wear and tear and is safer to cut in a variety of shapes.
-However, Tsavorites should still be treated with care, as they can scratch.
-They should also never be cleaned in ultrasonic cleaners or be exposed to extreme heat.
-To clean Tsavorite jewelry, just use delicate soap and warm water.
+However, Tsavorites should still be treated with care, as they can easily scratch.
+Avoid stacking it with diamond jewelry and store it separate from harder stones.

 If you are looking to expand your gemstone jewelry collection, our Cherry Dangle Earrings are the perfect start!